 Roberto is ecstatic to be working with Northlight on Miss Bennet!
 Born and raised in Milwaukee Wisconsin, he has lived in Louisville KY, where he completed the Actors Theatre of Louisville Acting Apprenticeship in 2013, New York City, where he worked as an actor for The Director’s Company and Columbia University, and now Chicago, where he has worked with Latino playwrights Jose Rivera at The Goodman and Elaine Romero at ABT.
 Other Chicago Credits include The Royal Society of Antarctica at The Gift Theatre, Pinocchio: A Folk Musical at Filament Theatre, and The Rose Tattoo at Shattered Globe.
 Roberto is dedicated to the magic of artistry in Chicago and loves making music on Sunday mornings!

-Jennifer is so excited to be working at Northlight for the first time!
+Jennifer returns to Northlight after appearing in Miss Bennet: Christmas at Pemberley as Lydia Wickham.
 She is a Georgia peach at heart, but actually enjoys the cold of the Midwest.
 Her most recent credits include Ann in The African Company Presents Richard III and Chloe in Arcadia (American Players Theatre).
-Jennifer is so thrilled to begin her Chicago career with Miss Bennett and looks forward to what the future has in store.
-Much thanks and love to Mom, Dad, John, Uncle Marion and all my family across the world.

 Tosin is the founder of the Multicultural Theatre Initiative, where he served as Artistic Director for two years and produced four of his own original plays.
 His stage appearances include Northlight’s Bulter, Goodman, New Victory (Off-Broadway), Lookingglass, Court, Unicorn, Creede Repertory, Heart of America Shakespeare Festival and Coterie, where he was Resident Artist for two years.
 In 2014, Tosin was honored with Best Supporting Actor from the Black Theatre Alliance for his role in The Gospel of Lovingkindness at Victory Gardens.
 In 2015, he wrote and directed his own original film On Sight.
 Other film: Destination Planet Negro, If Night Comes and Falling Apples.
 TV: Chicago Med (recurring role), Empire, Chicago Fire and APB.
 Tosin is a member of “Those People” Comedy and represented by Stewart Talent Chicago. tosinmorohunfola.com onsightfilm.com